mramshaw/pubsub/README.md

 Supports large-scale messaging over HTTP (REST) or [gRPC](http://www.grpc.io/).

+Note that, as with most messaging solutions, Cloud Pub/Sub doesn't guarantee the order of the messages.

+After successfully pulling a message and processing it, you are supposed to __acknowledge__  the message (this means notifying Google Cloud Pub/Sub that you successfully received the message).
+You may also `--auto-ack` the message or messages, which automatically pulls and acknowledges the message or messages.

+Failure to acknowledge the message withing the __acknowledgement deadline__ period will result in the message being re-sent.

 ## ZeroMQ

 Unusually, [ZeroMQ](http://zeromq.org/) is more of a protocol than middleware.
 Think sockets on steroids.